whydnct/fdf_docs/libs/minilibx/prototypes.md

 ### mlx_get_data_addr

-Gets the memory address of the given image.
-Memory of images is weird.
-It will set the line size in your given pointer.
-To get or set the value of the pixel (5, 100) in an image size of (500, 500), we would need to locate the position as follows:
+- Gets the memory address of the given image.
+- It will set the line size in your given pointer.
+- To get or set the value of the pixel (5, 100) in an image size of (500, 500), we would need to locate the position as follows:

 ```c
 int pos = (y * size_line + x * (bits_per_pixel / 8));
 ```

 Here we multiply size_line by `y` as we need to skip `y` lines (and yes, line size is not equal to the amount of pixels in a line).
 We then add the remaining `x` units multiplied by `bits_per_pixel / 8` to align with the final location.

 To modify each pixel with the correct color, we need to do some more fancy stuff.
 As we need to align the bits before writing, we need to do the following for the best result:

 ```c
 char *mlx_data_addr = mlx_get_data_addr();